 Points of Early Rulers

-- The other, and more important, is Harshacharita written by poet Banabhatta.
-King Prabhakaravardhana and his sons Rajyavardhana, Harshavardana, and daughter Rajyashri are mentioned in the text Harshacharita.
+- King Prabhakaravardhana and his sons Rajyavardhana and Harshavardana, and daughter Rajyashri are discussed in the text Harshacharita.

 Adityavardhana